Corporate Citizenship at JSW

 We strive to be a responsible corporate citizen and conduct our business with this aim in mind.
 Our policies are based on the ideology of maintaining transparency and openness in the Management and Board dealings.
 Our executives contribute to the ideologies and work towards embedding robust corporate governance principles in their practices.
 Cutting edge technology combined with our application and customer service skills help us to create value for all our stakeholders.

 With growing scarcity of primary and non-renewable sources of energy, we are striving to minimize our energy consumption through process optimization and energy conservation initiatives while deploying new technologies.

-Since inception, we have consistently aggregated competencies from diverse cultures, educational backgrounds and domain experience with a singular objective: to accelerate growth.
+Since inception, we have consistently aggregated competencies from perse cultures, educational backgrounds and domain experience with a singular objective: to accelerate growth.
 We reinforced this focus through an institutionalized multi-hierarchical training extending from steel manufacturing to holistic personality development which commences from day one of employment, followed by specialized trainings at regular intervals.